PAWS Therapy Dog Program

 TCC PAWS Therapy Dog Program supports student wellness by providing middle school and high school students an opportunity to interact with registered therapy dogs during school or extracurricular activities.
 These student-dog interactions can reduce stress, enhance social interactions, provide motivation for learning, and bring joy and comfort to students.

 The Chris Center relies on a dedicated team of volunteer handlers and dogs to meet the wellness needs of students in our community.
-If you would like to make a difference in the lives of teens while having fun and spending time with your dog, please visit our Volunteer page to learn more about joining our PAWS Team!
+If you would like to make a difference in the lives of teens while having fun and spending time with your dog, please click the Dog Handler Volunteer button above to learn more about joining our PAWS Team!